Fairies there, thought I; some haunted ring where fairies dance.

-Herman Melville’s legacy brings in visitors from around the world.
-But Arrowhead holds even more historical riches.
-As the headquarters of the Berkshire County Historical Society, we are inspired every day by the deep rich history of western Massachusetts.
-The volunteer archivists and curators work all year, cataloging, preserving, and exhibiting and publishing our vast collections of furniture, textiles, photographs, and much more.
+We are inspired every day by the deep rich history of western Massachusetts.
+The Historical Society’s volunteer archivists and curators work all year, cataloging, preserving, exhibiting and publishing our vast collections of furniture, textiles, photographs, and much more.
 We love to collect and share our community’s shared history.

 The list goes on.
-As a supporter of Berkshire Historical Society at Herman Melville’s Arrowhead, you have found your own inspiration here, whether it is taking a tour, visiting the farm, attending a lecture, or simply taking in the beautiful views – perhaps on a “mad poet’s afternoon.”
+As a supporter of Historical Society at Herman Melville’s Arrowhead, I hope you have found your own inspiration here, whether taking a tour, attending a play, or simply taking in the beautiful views – perhaps on a “mad poet’s afternoon.”

 Will Garrison, Executive Director